alexardgz00-dotcom/alexandra.rdgz-portafolio/README.md

 # Portfolio: Data Science for Biology & Environment 🌿

 Welcome to my portfolio!
 I am Alexandra, a researcher and developer dedicated to exploring the intersection of **AI, machine learning, and environmental/biological systems**.
-This repository serves as a showcase of my technical projects, featuring solutions built with Python, R, and Google Colab[cite: 1].
+This repository serves as a showcase of my technical projects, featuring solutions built with Python, R, and Google Colab.

 ## 🔬 Core Competencies